IriLrnr/EvIBM/DOCUMENTATION.md

 }
 ```

-This function chooses another individual around the focal to reproduce in its place.
-It looks twice for each increase in the radius, until it finds someone or increases the radius too much.
-It also looks one time more in the default radius.
+This funcition recieves a population, an individual and the parameters.
+It can return with 63% chance the focal individual.
+But 37% of the individuals will die randomly, or are too isolated to reproduce, so the function looks around the individual, firts in the original range, for a substitute.
+If it cannot find a neighbor in two steps of distance (`n > 1`), it will increase the radius for seaching, twice.

-Back to the reproduction, after choosing a mate, we ...
+After choosing a mate, we

 ##### Create_Offspring <a name="create_offspring"></a>